jonefeewang/jonefeewang.github.io/source/_posts/Announcing-Stonemq-A-high-performance-and-efficient-message-queue-developed-in-Rust.md

 3. **Read Disk Operations**:
    - The read disk serves as long-term storage and handles all consumer read requests.
    - It restores the original partitioning structure of the topic, ensuring that consumers see the expected partition layout.
-   - The read disk’s separation ensures that consumer activity does not interfere with write operations.
+   - The read disk's separation ensures that consumer activity does not interfere with write operations.

----

 ### Advantages of the Design